heroku/mcp-remote-auth-proxy/README.md

 heroku addons:create heroku-redis:private-3 --as=MCP_AUTH_PROXY_REDIS
 ```

+### Credential Handling with TLS

+While MCP Auth Proxy exists in a controlled environment via Private Space, developers may want to use their own self-signed certificates.
+To support this flexibility, the MCP Auth Proxy sets `rejectUnauthorized` to `false` for all TLS configuration settings.

 ## Auth Proxy Base URL

 Set the base URL for the auth proxy to the public-facing https hostname of the Heroku app.
 Should be a custom domain name for real deployments.
 This is self-referential in auth flow redirect URIs: